Icahn buys stake in Chesapeake - report

-NEW YORK Billionaire hedge fund manager Carl Icahn has purchased a stake in Chesapeake Energy Corp (CHK.N), according to Bloomberg, which sourced the information to a person with knowledge of the matter.
+NEW YORK May 24 Billionaire hedge fund manager Carl Icahn has purchased a stake in Chesapeake Energy Corp , according to Bloomberg, which sourced the information to a person with knowledge of the matter.

 The person said that Icahn Enterprises LP may now hold more than 4 percent of the company, making him the company's fifth-largest investor.